 Oahu resort areas

-Waikiki, North Shore, Ko’olina, and Kailua are all different areas on the island of Oahu that each offer their own unique take on what it means to vacation in Hawaii.
+Waikiki, North Shore, Ko’olina, and Kailua are all different areas on the island of Oahu that each offers their own unique take on what it means to vacation in Hawaii.

 Oahu’s North Shore is famous for its large waves and stunning beaches.
-If you’re looking for an authentic Hawaiian experience complete with oceanic adventures like surfing and snorkeling, then North Shore is the place for you.
+If you’re looking for an authentic Hawaiian experience with a spectacular surfing scene, then North Shore is the place for you.
+This is also one of the top places to spot dolphins on Oahu.
+Snorkeling is only an option during the summer months due to the strong currents.
 Stay at the Turtle Bay Resort.

-Kailua is located on the east side of Oahu and known for its laid-back atmosphere and easy-to-access beaches.
-It’s the perfect place to escape the hustle and bustle of Waikiki and Honolulu, and enjoy some rest and relaxation.
+Kailua is located on the east side of Oahu and is known for its laid-back atmosphere and easy-to-access beaches.
+It’s the perfect place to escape the hustle and bustle of Waikiki and Honolulu and enjoy some rest and relaxation.
 Stay at this gorgeous vacation home.

 Activities on Oahu